-If the entire school needs to shift to remote learning for any period of time, students will continue school remotely following an abbreviated synchronous schedule.
+If the entire school needs to shift to remote learning for any period of time (including "Snow Days"), students will continue school remotely following an abbreviated synchronous schedule.
 We learned a lot about what did and didn't work for students in the Spring of 2020 and will incorporate these lessons to improve remote instruction in the future if it is ever needed.
-At least one day of planning will be made available to teachers in the event the school goes fully remote.
+We are prepared to transition to remote learning without missing any days of school.